 - King'S College London, London, United Kingdom

-- Kobenhavns Universitet, Copenhagen, Denmark
+- Kobenhavns Universitet, Kobenhavn, Denmark

 - London School Of Hygiene And Tropical Medicine Royal Charter, London, United Kingdom

-- Stichting Katholieke Universiteit, Nijmegen, Netherlands
+- Stichting Radboud Universiteit, Nijmegen, Netherlands

 - Tampereen Yliopisto, Tampere, Finland